sean-clayton/two-swords/two-swords.typ

       ]

       #text[
         #title is currently under heavy development.
+Any aspect of this book may change

-        Any number of aspects of this book may change at any time.
+        during this process.
       ]
     ]
   ]